zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-introduction.md

 ## Bulk Operations

-Bulk Operations method provide you some flexibility by allowing some customization and performance enhancement.
+Bulk Operations methods provide you with some flexibility by allowing some customization and performance enhancement.

 All common methods are supported: